 Also Read: Colloids

-One of the key advantages of this effect is that it keeps sol particles in continuous motion, such that the particles do not settle at the bottom further preventing the coagulation of the lyophobic sols.
+One of the key advantages of this effect is that it keeps sol particles in continuous motion, such that the particles do not settle at the bottom, further preventing the coagulation of the lyophobic sols.
 This type of motion increases the stability of a sol.

 2. How does the Brownian movement help in the stability of colloids?

-(i) Pollen grain in oil drop move.
+(i) Pollen grains in oil drop move.